-Colon cancer is one of the most dangerous oncological diseases since it often leads to the patient’s death within a few months after the diagnosis.
-Treatment of the disease is carried out depending on the stage at which it was identified.
-Most often this is a 3rd or 4th phase.
+Colon cancer is one of the most dangerous oncological diseases since it often leads to death within a few months after the diagnosis.
+Medics select the treatment of the disease depending on what stage they identified.
+Most often, this is a 3rd or 4th phase.

-Treatment in the first stage is performed surgically.
+Medics perform surgical treatment in the first stage.
 Thus, it is possible to eliminate the cause of the disease, but it is impossible to prevent it from repeating.
-During surgery, the tumour itself and a small area of healthy tissue are removed.
-After this, the oncological patient is carefully monitored, if necessary, repeated diagnosis is performed, and conservative treatment is prescribed.
-Such treatment includes antineoplastic drugs, immunomodulating agents, and therapeutic drugs.
+During surgery, the doctors remove the tumour and a small area of healthy tissue.
+After that, they monitor the oncological patient carefully.
+If necessary, they would repeat diagnostic procedures and prescribe conservative treatment.
+Such therapy includes antineoplastic drugs, immunomodulating agents, and therapeutic drugs.

-Survival after removal of the tumour of the large intestine becomes favourable, is more than 90% complete recovery.
+The survival rate for colorectal cancer after removing the tumour from the large intestine becomes favourable.
+And it is more than 90% complete recovery.

-To date, medicine has not yet crossed the threshold of knowledge about the causes of cancer; otherwise, it would be possible to treat a tumour at any stage of it successfully.
-There are isolated cases when the patient managed to defeat cancer at the last phase, but not due to traditional treatment, but in spite of his own fear.
-Such people, hoping to the last, tried all the options of holistic therapies and remained alive.
+Medics have not yet crossed the threshold of knowledge about the causes of cancer; otherwise, it would be possible to treat a tumour at any stage of it successfully.
+There are isolated cases when patients defeat cancer at the last phase.
+However, it is not due to traditional treatment but despite their fear.

-Survival of the patient in the first stage of colorectal cancer – from five years, in the second stage – from 5 to 15 years, the third stage leaves the patient no more than 5-7 years, the last stage of colon cancer has a minimum percentage of favorable outcome, and the five-year survival rate is not more than 5%.
+The patient’s survival rate for colorectal cancer in the first stage of colorectal cancer is from five years.
+The second stage is from 5 to 15 years, and the third stage leaves the patient no more than 5-7 years.
+The last phase of colon cancer has a minimum percentage of favourable outcomes.
+And it has a five-year survival rate is not more than 5%.